BluuArc/MMSS-Server/TestCases.md

 ## Requesting Notifications of a User
 * **Method Tested:** `/requestUserNotifications`
 * **Input:** Accessed via the GET protocol.
 JSON string of a user based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Minimum needed is ID of user.
+Minimum needed is ID of user and the time of the last notification.
 ```
 {
     "id":"abcde12345"
+    "last_update_time": "< last_notification_time > (type / format?)"
 }
  ```
 * **Output:** JSON string of the requested user with the format being based on the [PassableUser](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Default return value for valid input is shown below.
 The logs array will be empty.